 As a kid I never really liked gnocchi as I always ate the refrigerated kind bought at the supermarket and they are tasteless and hard to chew.

 I never tried homemade gnocchi until a few years ago when my grandmother taught me a typical recipe from her region, Piemonte: Potato gnocchi with cheese fondue..
 It was heaven at the first bite.

 Soft, pillows of potatoes that melted in my mouth, covered in a blanket of melted cheese.
 Just heaven.

-I always knew that homemade food was better than store-bought but I never thought there would have been so much difference in matter of taste and consistence!
+I always knew that homemade food was better than store-bought but I never thought there could have been so much difference in matter of taste and consistence!

 So I started making gnocchi at home, as it turned out to be quite easy and I never bought gnocchi at the supermarket ever since.

 NOTE: This recipe is only for true Gorgonzola lovers as the taste is pretty bold.
 If you wish a milder taste, I suggest you to use a milder soft cheese instead, such as Brie or Camembert.
 Also, there is a big difference in flavour between Gorgonzola Piccante and Dolce; literally they mean Spicy and Sweet but the flavour is not spicy nor sweet, simply one has a stronger flavour and the other one is mild.